 Q. Why am I, as an applicant for adjustment of status, screened for TB?

-A. When passing immigration laws, Congress wanted to ensure that immigrants with significant health conditions do not endanger the health of the United States public.
+A. When passing immigration laws, Congress wants to ensure that immigrants with significant health conditions do not endanger the health of the United States public.
 It put laws in place (section 212(a)(1)(A) of the Immigration and Nationality Act) to guard against certain significant health conditions being spread or introduced to the US.